pgroon/vorox-page/about.md

 ## Licensing

-As you might infer from the above, I aim to keep my licenses as liberal and permissive as possible.
-As this is new territory for me, this is still very much a work in progress.
+As you might infer from the above, I aim to keep my licensing as liberal and permissive as possible.
+Read the full licensing terms <a href="/license/">here</a>.